aweymo-ui/aerial_timelapse/content/2_platform.md

 gallery: true
 ---

-For this survey, I tested each platform by attempting to create an aerial time-lapse of Moscow, focusing on the longest chronological coverage, highest fidelity, and other helpful features like displaying the dataset used and photo dates for viewer reference.
+For this survey, I've tested each platform by attempting to create an aerial time-lapse of Moscow, focusing on the longest chronological coverage, highest resolution, and other helpful features like displaying the dataset used or photo dates for viewer reference.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>